msu-eele-465/final-project-mvande/docs/planning/proposal.md

 ### Argument for Desired Prescaler

-I believe this project meets all the requirements for the 95% prescalar due to the 3 inputs and 3 outputs.
+I believe this project meets all the requirements for the 95% prescaler due to the 3 inputs and 3 outputs.
 Although one of the inputs and outputs are basic, I believe the complexity of the other two inputs and outputs makes up for the basic ones.
-Additional challenge comes from designing and assembling the physical aperatus to hold the gyroscope and encoder.
-For these reasons, I believe a 95% scalar is appropiate.
+Additional challenge comes from designing and assembling the physical apparatus to hold the gyroscope and encoder.
+For these reasons, I believe a 95% scalar is appropriate.